The Beast Ending, Explained

 The Beast Plot Synopsis

-Captain Leonida Riva is a former highly-decorated Special Forces Officer who has spent decades serving in the military on multiple continents.
+Captain Leonida Riva is a former highly decorated Special Forces Officer who has spent decades serving in the military on multiple continents.
 Towards the tail end of his career, he was abducted by terrorists and tortured until a team was sent to rescue him.
 Although Riva made it back alive, none of the members of that team survived.
 During his debriefing, his superior officer, a General, commends him for not revealing any sensitive information and offers him a promotion.

-Riva declines and criticizes the decision of sending several officers to their deaths just to rescue him.
+Riva declines and criticizes the decision to send several officers to their deaths just to rescue him.
 He asks to be immediately discharged, which the General reluctantly accepts.
 The subsequent years haven’t been kind to Riva.
 Evidently, he suffers from a severe case of PTSD, has developed a dependency on his pain medications, and is estranged from his family.
 As we later learn, the last one is self-inflicted.
 After he retired, he increasingly became gloomy and distant and ultimately left his family, fearing that he would hurt them.

 When the film opens, it has been a while since he has seen his wife Angela (Monica Piseddu) and children.
 While his daughter Teresa’s (Giada Gagliardi) eyes still sparkle when she spots her father in the crowd of her rugby game, Riva’s son Mattia (Emanuele Linfatti) downright resents him.
 He and Teresa are supposed to spend the evening with their father, but Mattia takes her to a fast-food restaurant.
-When Mattia goes out to smoke a cigarette with his friends, Teresa is kidnapped by a member of a human trafficking ring, headed by a mysterious man known as the “Mozart.”
+When Mattia goes out to smoke a cigarette with his friends, Teresa is kidnapped by a member of a human trafficking ring headed by a mysterious man known as the “Mozart.”

 The Beast Ending